 Healthcare is both an incredibly lucrative and competitive industry, particularly for private practitioners.
-In the New York, New York area alone–that is, just in the general Manhattan area–there are nearly 20,000 practitioners licensed to provide healthcare treatments.
+In the New York, New York area alone–just in the general Manhattan area–there are nearly 20,000 practitioners licensed to provide healthcare treatments.
 In today’s competitive healthcare market, it is important to keep your healthcare practice growing.
 Increase referrals and grow your practice.
-In this blog, I will show you a few marketing strategies that will help boost your healthcare digital presence in 2020.
+This blog will show you a few marketing strategies that will help boost your healthcare digital presence in 2020.

 So what can you do to stand out when faced with thousands of other competitors?
 Simple: boost your online presence.
 By taking a few quick steps and a couple of hours a week, you can bring your private practice from pining for patients to “not accepting new patients at this time.”

 Create a Website

 First things first, you have to get online.
 Research shows that just about 97% of consumers search for local businesses online before deciding which one to patronize.
 By not having a website, you miss out on that 97% of potential patients.
 That means that the only ways for somebody to find out about you are through sheer coincidence or word of mouth.
 And if your practice is currently struggling to attract new patients, word of mouth isn’t likely to do you much good.

 Creating a website can be quite a complex challenge, particularly if you don’t have a working knowledge of web development.
 For most physicians, that means hiring a dedicated web developer to create your website or logging into a DIY-type website-builder like SquareSpace or Wix.

 One way or another, creating a website is an integral aspect of digital marketing.
 From there, you can look into SEO strategies for healthcare professionals, online marketing and advertising, and other ways to boost your website’s traffic and appeal to more patients.

 Register Your Business with Google Maps